Anti-avoidance rules for Registered Education Savings Plans

 Tax payable on prohibited investments

-If the RESP trust acquires a prohibited investment or if previously acquired property becomes prohibited, the investment will be subject to a special tax equal to 50% of the fair market value (FMV) of the investment, and the subscriber must file form RC339, Individual Return for Certain Taxes for RRSPs, RRIFs, RESPs or RDSPs.
+If the RESP trust acquires a prohibited investment or if previously acquired property becomes prohibited, the subscriber will be subject to a special tax equal to 50% of the fair market value (FMV) of the investment, and the subscriber must file Form RC339, Individual Return for Certain Taxes for RRSPs, RRIFs, RESPs or RDSPs.

 The tax is refundable in certain circumstances.
 For more information, see Refund of taxes paid on non-qualified or prohibited investments.

-If the prohibited investment ceases to be a prohibited investment while it is held by the RESP trust, the RESP trust is considered to have disposed of and immediately re-acquired the property at its FMV.
+When the prohibited investment ceases to be a prohibited investment while it is held by the RESP trust, the RESP trust is considered to have disposed of the property at its FMV right before that time and to have re-acquired the property for the same amount at the same time.

 The subscriber is also liable for the 100% advantage tax on income earned and capital gains realized on prohibited investments.